 two twin/double Panorama suites at the front offer panoramic views while sailing (376 sq. ft. – Deck 3).

-Why not travel out a little earlier.
-Fly with British Airways to Cairo and spend two nights at the Luxury Nile Ritz Carlton, set on the Banks of the Nile, with breakfast included.
+Spend two nights at the Luxury Nile Ritz Carlton, set on the Banks of the Nile, with breakfast included.
 Discover Memphis, Saqqara and Dahshur on an included tour, accompanied by an Egyptologist.
 Covering a 7km stretch of the Western Desert, Saqqara, whose name is derived from the Memphite god of the dead Sokar, is the huge cemetery of ancient Memphis, and was an active burial ground for more than 3,500 years and is Egypt’s largest archaeological site.
 Immerse yourself in ancient Egyptian history as you explore the Step Pyramid of Zoser, the Red Pyramid and Bent Pyramid of Dahshur.
 These three pyramids represent the formative steps of architecture that was realised in the Great Pyramid of Khufu at Giza.
-Later, transfer to join the SS Misr and start the epic journey south to Cape Town.

-Day 1 Fly from London Heathrow to Cairo.
-Transfer to the Nile Ritz Carlton set on the Banks of the Nile, for a two-night stay.
+Day 1 Transfer to the Nile Ritz Carlton set on the Banks of the Nile, for a two-night stay.

-Day 3 The day is at leisure to explore Cairo independently, later transfer to the SS Misr to start your epic journey to Cape Town.
-(B, D)
+Day 3 The day is at leisure to explore Cairo independently.
+(B)

 per person in a Main Deck cabin